FAQ around COVID-19 situation

 I have been admitted to IBEI and I am worried that I will not graduate as planned as my undergraduate studies are delayed by the COVID-19 situation in my country.

-If you have not received your diploma by the time you enroll at IBEI in late September 2020, you will need to submit official certificate from your universities stating that you have successfully completed your studies.
+If you have not received your diploma due to the pandemic situation by the time you enroll at IBEI in late September 2021, you will need to submit official certificate from your universities stating that you have successfully completed your studies.
 This document should also include the expected issuing date of your diploma.

 I am an international student who needs to apply for a visa.
 What would you recommend?